aket0r/wifi-battery-status/README.md

   npm i fs
 ```

-In the project folder you will have a new folder named **release-builds** inside there will be a folder with the application, all you have to do is launch the application itself, after which the application icon will appear in your tray.
+In the project folder you will have a new folder named **router-status-win32-x64** inside there will be a folder with the application, all you have to do is launch the application itself, after which the application icon will appear in your tray.

 > [!NOTE]
 > Rules